Clark Tower

+Clark Tower is a 25 ft tall, castle-like limestone tower located in Winterset City Park in Winterset, Iowa, United States.

+History

-Clark Tower is a castle-like limestone tower located in Winterset City Park in Winterset, Iowa, United States.
-It was erected in 1926, on the eightieth anniversary of the founding of Madison County, in memory of Caleb Clark, a stonemason who was the first white settler of Madison County, and his wife Ruth Clanton Clark.
-The tower stands at a height of 25 feet.
+Clark Tower was erected in 1926, on the eightieth anniversary of the founding of Madison County, in memory of Caleb Clark, a stonemason who was the first white settler of Madison County, and his wife Ruth Clanton Clark.

-On March 5, 2022, Clark Tower was struck by a powerful EF4 Tornado during the Tornado outbreak of March 5–7, 2022, but survived.
+On March 5, 2022, Clark Tower was struck by a powerful EF4 tornado during the Tornado outbreak of March 5–7, 2022, but survived.